 - Vodafone, 02, Three, and EE Mobile are the main mobile provider and a prepaid SIM card can be purchased through any of them.

-Getting to England: Heathrow Airport, located 14 miles from Central London, is the main international airport.
+Getting to: Heathrow Airport, located 14 miles from Central London, is the main international airport.
 Manchester and Edinburgh both have their own airports as well.

 Train: Trains are a good way to go between cities.
 Travel from London to Manchester in as little as 2 hours and payjust 24 pounds sterling when booked in advance, or about double that price when booked later.